 - John "Jack" Gargan (1930-2018), American financial consultant and politician, 2nd Chairman of the Reform Party

-- Elmer Gargan, American Democrat politician, Candidate for New York State Senate 25th District, 1924
+- Elmer Gargan, American Democratic Party politician, Candidate for New York State Senate 25th District, 1924

 - Jack Gargan (b.
 1930), the first modern day (non hereditary) Chief of the Clan (1992-2000) and founder of the (Mac)Geoghegan Family Society